MadStu/RACE/README-Compiling.md

-# Step-by-Step guide to a RACE Masternode setup
+# Step-by-Step guide to compiling a RACE Masternode setup

 ## 1. Send 1000 coins to yourself.